binarytemple/boss_db/README.md

     Breed = breed:new(id, "Golden Retriever"),
     {ok, SavedBreed} = Breed:save()

+In the case where the database assigns default values for undefined values, you can fill in parameters with the `null` atom, for example

+    Breed = breed:new(id, null),
+    {ok, SavedBreed} = Breed:save()

 You can provide validation logic by adding a validation_tests/0 function to your model file, e.g.